Learning to Ask for Help: A Word to Graduates

 The origin is Hebrew.

-I don’t know if you know this or not, but the first 2/3’s of the Bible was originally written in Hebrew.
+Some of you know that the first 2/3’s of the Bible was originally written in Hebrew.
 Jews refer to these books as Torah, Nevi’im, and the Ketuvim.
 Which means the Law, the Prophets and the Writings.

 In the Nevi’im, we find a book by the title of 1 Samuel.
 And it is there that we discover where this name Ebenezer comes from.